 4. Alarm and alert

 Sensor lights around your property are a simple and cost-effective way to alert you if someone is creeping around outside.
 If you want to install a security system, ask friends and colleagues for recommendations.

 Get a few quotes before you decide on the right alarm and ask your insurance company whether they offer a discount off the premium if your alarm is professionally monitored.
 Remember, too, that an alarm can detect a burglar but can’t always keep them out, so continue with your usual safety precautions.

 Research good, new home security technology, home security apps or security systems, as it’s a constantly evolving space.
 Some home security apps let you to monitor your home from your smartphone, see how builders are getting on with the new deck, and let you check up on teens when you’re out!

 6. List and label your valuables

 Engrave your driver licence, car registration or phone number on valuable items such as bikes and computers.
 This makes them harder to sell.
 Neighbourhood Support New Zealand can provide you with a warning sticker for your window that lets burglars know everything in your home is labelled.
 You should also keep warranties, receipts, valuations and a list of serial numbers in a safe place – preferably off-site.

 Take photos and videos of jewellery, artworks and other portable high value items.
-Or, consider registering your unique identifying details of valuable goods in an electronic database, such as the Operation SNAP website.
+Or, consider registering your unique identifying details of valuable goods in an electronic database.
 The NZ Police website have also put together checklists to help keep you and your home safe.

 Alongside these home security precautions, remember to stay alert to unusual occurrences in your neighbourhood.
 For example, some thieves may be quite strategic and leave a colour-coded mark on a fence or wall to alert their mates it’s a home to be burgled.
 Also, don’t underestimate the effect of a loud and loyal dog on a burglar’s cunning plans.